sogbog/sogbog/README.md

 ### Sup 🤘

-- ⚡ Electrical Engineering student 👨‍🎓
+- ⚡ Electrical Engineering 👨‍🎓
 - 👨‍💻 Learning programming and all about the tech world 💻
 - 🧠 Passion for learning 📚
 - 🏎️ Gearhead and musician 🎸